03amir/03amir/README.md

 - 👨🏻‍🎓 I’m currently pursuing B.Tech in Information Technology.
 - 🌱 I’m currently learning Backend Development.
-- 🤝 I’m looking to collaborate with other developers and build cool projects.
+- 🤝 I’m looking to collaborate with other developers and build cool stuffs.
 - 🎯 2022 Goals: Contribute more to Open Source projects.
 - 📫 How to reach me: **as2437@it.jgec.ac.in**